 Employers are essential to the success of the child support program and are responsible for collecting 75 percent of support nationwide through payroll deductions.
 The Office of Child Support Enforcement at Health and Human Services offers employers step-by-step instructions for processing income withholding orders for child support.
-A guide to an employer's role in the child support program is available at the Office of Child Support Enforcement's website at acf.hhs.gov/programs/css> employer responsibilities.
+Download the fact sheet about the Employer's Role in the Child Support Program at the Office of Child Support Enforcement's website at acf.hhs.gov/programs/css > employer responsibilities.
 You can also find information about other employer responsibilities and tools that can make meeting those responsibilities easier, such as electronic income withholding orders and the Child Support Portal.
 Send questions to employerservices@acf.hhs.gov.